michaellenahan/using-composer-drupal-8-modules/README.md

 http://dcmuc16.drupalcamp.de/sessions/using-composer-drupal-8-modules

+The slides were created using [reveal.js](https://github.com/hakimel/reveal.js).

+To get started, clone this repository and then open reveal.js/talk.html in your browser.

-Please feel free to adapt and re-use these slides.
+Please feel free to adapt and re-use these slides, they are freely licensed: see LICENSE.